Best Hotels in Dubai: Downtown, JBR & Palm Jumeirah (2026)

 Price: AED 3,000–100,000/night (€750–25,000) | Location: Palm Jumeirah Crescent

-Atlantis The Royal (2023 — the most expensive single hotel development in history at $1.4 billion, the extraordinary sister property to Atlantis The Palm) is the most extraordinary hotel opening of the 2020s — the extraordinary architecture (the Ennead Architects design — the extraordinary 43-story tower with the extraordinary sky pool at the 22nd floor (the most extraordinary hotel pool in the world — the extraordinary infinity pool cantilevered over the extraordinary Palm Jumeirah lagoon, the extraordinary Dubai Marina skyline, and the extraordinary Arabian Gulf simultaneously), the extraordinary 693 rooms (all suites — the largest all-suite hotel in the world), and the extraordinary Dinner by Heston Blumenthal (the extraordinary Dubai outpost of the 3-Michelin-starred chef’s internationally celebrated restaurant).
+Atlantis The Royal (2023) — sister property to Atlantis The Palm and, at $1.4 billion, the most expensive single hotel development in history — is the hotel opening of the 2020s.
+The Ennead Architects design rises 43 stories, with a sky pool at the 22nd floor: an infinity pool cantilevered over the Palm Jumeirah lagoon, taking in the Dubai Marina skyline and the Arabian Gulf simultaneously — no hotel pool anywhere makes a bigger statement.
+The 693 rooms are all suites, making it the largest all-suite hotel in the world, and Dinner by Heston Blumenthal brings the 3-Michelin-starred chef’s internationally celebrated restaurant to Dubai.

 One&Only The Palm — Quiet Luxury